UPPMAX/HPC-python/docs/packages.rst

    - Show how to check for Python packages
    - show how to install own packages on the different clusters

-- A nice **introduction to packages** can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/

 .. admonition:: There are two package installation systems